PaddlePaddle/Paddle/doc/design/ops/rnn.md

 Please be aware that all steps run the same step-net.
 Each step

 1. creates the step-scope,
-2. realizes local variables, including step outputs, in the step-scope, and
+2. realizes local variables, including step-outputs, in the step-scope, and
 3. runs the step-net, which could use these variables.

 The RNN operator will compose its output from step outputs in step scopes.